 In a large Legislature with many members unfamiliar with the complexities of particular areas of law, the Bar Association’s legislative representative often is consulted by committee leaders and members to determine a bill’s potential impact if it were to become law.

 The bills reviewed by the Legislation Committee, their recommendations and the Board of Governors’ decisions, are available on Legislation Watch.

-Please contact NHBA Acting-Executive Director Denice DeStefano with questions.
+Please contact NHBA Executive Director Atty.
+George R. Moore with questions.